Battle of Denain

 The Battle of Denain was fought on 24 July 1712 as part of the War of the Spanish Succession.
 It resulted in a French victory, under Marshal Villars, against Dutch and Austrian forces, under Prince Eugene of Savoy.

-It was the war's last battle in Flanders and one of the most consequential, breaking the Grand Alliance's ability to threaten Paris and reversing nearly seven years of French territorial losses.
+It was the war's last battle in Flanders and one of the most consequential, breaking the Grand Alliance's ability to threaten Paris and reversing nearly two years of French territorial losses.
 In itself a local and tactical victory, Denain was made decisive by its relentless exploitation by Villars, who skillfully maneuvered to reclaim strategic border fortifications that would blunt any allied effort to renew their advance on Paris and dictate peace terms to Louis XIV.

 Background

 The War of Spanish Succession had raged since 1701.
 After over a decade of war, France was in a dark period, both financially and militarily.
 The early victories of Marshal Villars at the Battle of Friedlingen and the Battle of Höchstadt were followed by numerous defeats to the Allied forces, most notably the armies under Prince Eugene of Savoy and the Duke of Marlborough.
-In 1708, after the rout of Oudenaarde, nearly all the strongholds of northern France were under the control of the Austro-Dutch-British coalition.
+In 1708, after the Battle of Oudenaarde, nearly all the strongholds of northern France were under the control of the Grand Alliance.
 There was also an economic crisis, and the winter of 1708-1709 was one of the most rigorous of the 18th century, leading to famine and high mortality.

-The command of the French northern army went to Marshal Villars in 1709, who wasted no time in seeing to its reorganising the defeated French forces.
+The command of the French northern army went to Marshal Villars in 1709, who wasted no time in reorganising its demoralised forces.
 When the Allied campaign led by Prince Eugene and the Duke of Marlborough engaged the French at Malplaquet, Villars was wounded and the French retreated from the field, but the Allies suffered twice as many casualties and their campaign soon sputtered out.
 France's precarious position had been stabilized, the Allies were unable to achieve their goal of forcing harsh terms on the Bourbons and the war continued.
 In Britain the anti-war Tories managed to gain power in 1710 and were increasingly prepared to agree terms with French negotiators.
 Despite this the 1711 campaign saw Marlborough enjoy further success by leading his army through the lines Ne Plus Ultra and capturing Bouchain, a key fortress in northern France.

 Marlborough had fallen out of favour with Queen Anne and his political opponents manoeuvred to have him dismissed as Captain General in December 1711.